sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_creation_process.md

   or via [GithubAction web console](https://github.com/sourcegraph/deploy-sourcegraph-managed/actions/workflows/mi_create.yml)

-  Important: GithubAction is `idempotent`, so can be safely re-run multiple times.
+  Important: GithubAction is `idempotent`, so can be safely re-run multiple times with same arguments.

-1. PR will be open automatically with the name/branch `$CUSTOMER/create-instance` in [deploy-sourcegraph-managed](https://github.com/sourcegraph/deploy-sourcegraph-managed/pulls) repository.
+1. PR will be open automatically by Github Action with the name/branch `$CUSTOMER/create-instance` in [deploy-sourcegraph-managed](https://github.com/sourcegraph/deploy-sourcegraph-managed/pulls) repository.
+Approve and merge it.
 1. Enable security audit logging via `terraform apply` in [infrastructure repository](https://github.com/sourcegraph/infrastructure/tree/main/security/auto-discovery) - this will create required resources dynamically, based on project label.
 1. Add an entry for the customer by adding their [accounts](https://github.com/sourcegraph/accounts/) link to the checklist in the [managed instances upgrade issue template](../../../engineering/dev/process/releases/upgrade_managed_issue_template.md).
+DO NOT use customer name in Pull Requests title nor commits/description, only issue number.
+Sample link: `https://github.com/sourcegraph/customer/issues/1125`

 Note: GCP metrics monitoring and alerting is applied automatically via scheduled [GithubAction](https://github.com/sourcegraph/deploy-sourcegraph-managed/actions/workflows/apply_monitoring.yml)